davidmeredith/devsGuidebook/devGuidebook.md

 ### Target Audience

-This guide is intended for folks who read and write code, mostly for the full-stack application/infrastructure domain.
+This guide is intended for folks who read and write code, mostly for the full-stack application/infrastructure developers.
 It is not possible to produce a ‘one size fits all’ set of guidelines for everyone.
 If you predominantly use Python/R via Jupyter Notebooks for example, much of this advice might be overkill, and for that reason, there is separate section for notebooks in the original guidebook.
 Recognise there are ways to bring more good software practices into Notebooks, see [https://nbdev.fast.ai/](https://nbdev.fast.ai/) which includes good stuff such as Git-friendly notebooks, built in support for CI/CD, support for tests as regular notebook cells and more.

-Similarly, if you’re focussing on numerical computation in HPC using C/C++ or Fortran (formula translator), many of the guidelines are simply not appropriate; computational science is a very different domain to full-stack application development, each optimising for different priorities.
-Please bear this in mind, these are not rules, interpret them judiciously for your scenario, and as ever, the real answer is always “it depends”.
+Similarly, if you’re focussing on numerical computation in HPC using C/C++ or Fortran (formula translator), many of the guidelines are simply not appropriate; computational science is a very different domain to full-stack application development and enterprise systems, each optimise for different priorities.
+Please bear this in mind, these are not rules, interpret them judiciously for your scenario, and as ever, the real answer is always “it depends.”
 I'll keep evolving this document and welcome any comments.

 ## High Level Recommendations
 ### If it is not in Git it does not exist